 I am exploring movies, one a week, after this post, usually on a Sunday, in depth.
 SPOILER ALERT: In order to deeply delve into its meaning, I will have to reference a movie's narrative.
 Most of what I say will be my own views on the subject matter.
 If I am borrowing from others, I will provide references.

 I was lucky to have a father who loved movies.
 He especially liked science fiction.
 I guess that’s why the first movie I saw in a theater was Forbidden Planet.
 I didn’t know anything about Shakespeare when I saw this film after it was released in 1956.
-And it was much later that I learned that it was a sci-fi version of The Tempest, with Walter Pidgeon playing an intergalactic scientist version of Prospero.
+And it was much later that I learned that it was a sci-fi version of The Tempest, with Walter Pidgeon playing an intergalactic scientist version of Prospero, the sorcerer.
 I do remember that seeing luscious Anne Francis in shiny skimpy outfits propelled me into an early puberty.
 The invisible monsters generated from the main character’s id accompanied by the film’s eerie soundtrack frightened me into the cringe position in my all-too-vulnerable theater seat.